Eshana5/task_management/task/readme.txt

 # To-Do List App Readme

-**Developed by: Azim Baji Krishna**
+**Developed by: Eshana Chauhan**

 ## Introduction

-This To-Do List app allows you to manage your tasks efficiently and stay organized.
+This task management app allows you to manage your tasks efficiently and stay organized.
 It provides a user-friendly interface to add, update, and delete tasks easily.
 This README file will guide you on how to use the app effectively.

 ## How to Use